Beam-energy dependence of correlations between mean transverse momentum and anisotropic flow of charged particles in Au+Au collisions at RHIC

-The $\rho(v^{2}_{n},[p_{T}])$ correlator is derived from covariance and variance (cf. Eq.~\ref{eq:1}) which involve both two- and multi-particle correlations.
-The two- and multi-particle correlations could be influenced by nonflow effects due to resonance decays, Bose-Einstein correlations, and the fragments of individual jets~\cite{Jia:2013tja}.
-Since nonflow contributions mainly involve particles emitted within a localized region in pseudorapidity, $\mathrm{\eta}$, they can be suppressed via sub-event cumulant methods~\cite{Jia:2017hbm, Huo:2017nms, Zhang:2018lls, Magdy:2020bhd, Zhang:2021phk}.
+The $\rho(v^{2}_{n},[p_{T}])$ correlator is derived from the covariance and variance (cf. Eq.~\ref{eq:1}) which involve both two- and multi-particle correlations.
+The two- and multi-particle correlations can be influenced by nonflow effects due to resonance decays, Bose-Einstein correlations, and the fragments of individual jets~\cite{Jia:2013tja}.
+The nonflow contributions can be categorized into long-range nonflow, such as the awayside jet, and short-range nonflow arising from particles emitted within a localized region in pseudorapidity, $\mathrm{\eta}$.
+The latter can be effectively suppressed via sub-event cumulant methods~\cite{Jia:2017hbm, Huo:2017nms, Zhang:2018lls, Magdy:2020bhd, Zhang:2021phk}.
 In the sub-event cumulant methods, the correlated particles are taken from two or more sub-events that are separated in $\mathrm{\eta}$.
 The efficiency of these methods to reduce nonflow effects has been quantified for many different two- and multi-particle correlators~\cite{Jia:2017hbm, Huo:2017nms, Magdy:2020bhd, Zhang:2021phk, Magdy:2022ize, Magdy:2022jai}.

-{In this work, charged particles with $0.2 < pT < 2.0$~(GeV) is used.} The traditional and two-subevent cumulant methods, which incorporate weights to account for acceptance and efficiency~\cite{Jia:2017hbm}, are employed in this study to construct the $v_{n}^{2}$ variance.
-Specifically, the $\eta$ range of $0.35<|\eta|<1.0$ is selected to measure the two-particle $v_{n}\{2\}$ and the four-particle $v_{2}\{4\}$ using the two-subevent and traditional cumulant methods, respectively.
-Two subevents, A and C are defined, where all tracks in sub-event A are required to be within $-1.0< \eta_{A}<-0.35$ and all tracks in sub-event C are required to be within $0.35<\eta_{C}<1.0$.
+We construct both traditional (single-subevent, no $\eta$ separation) and subevent cumulants using charged particles with $0.2<p_{T}<2.0$~GeV.
+To correct for detector acceptance and tracking efficiency, we apply per-particle weights following Refs.~\cite{Jia:2017hbm, Magdy:2022ize, Magdy:2024eci}.
+These weights depend on centrality, $V_z$, $p_{T}$, $\eta$, and $\phi$, and incorporate the single-track efficiency.
+The $\eta$ range of $0.35<|\eta|<1.0$ is selected to measure the two-particle $v_{n}\{2\}$ and the four-particle $v_{2}\{4\}$ using the two-subevent and traditional cumulant methods, respectively.
+Two subevents, A and C, are defined, where all tracks in sub-event A are required to be within $-1.0< \eta_{A}<-0.35$ and all tracks in sub-event C are required to be within $0.35<\eta_{C}<1.0$.
 The $v_{n}^{2}$ dynamical variance is given as~\cite{Bozek:2021zim}:

+It is important to note that, for the case of $n=3$, the four-particle cumulant $c_{3}\{4\}$ is found to be approximately zero at RHIC~\cite{STAR:2013qio}.
 The two-particle flow harmonics $v_{n}\{2\}$ can be given as:

 where $\varphi_{A(C)}$ is the azimuthal angle of particles in the region $A$($C$) and { $\langle \langle 2_n\rangle\rangle$ is the two particle correlations of order $n$}.
 In addition, the four-particle flow harmonic $v_{2}\{4\}$ can be given as: